-Performs set union, intersection and (asymmetric!) difference on two vector-like objects.
+Performs set union, intersection, (asymmetric!) difference, and equality on two or more vector-like objects.

-NOTE: This man page is for the union, intersect and setdiff S4 generic functions defined in the BiocGenerics package.
-See ?base::union for the default methods (defined in the base package).
+NOTE: This man page is for the union, intersect, setdiff, and setequal S4 generic functions defined in the BiocGenerics package.
+See ?generics::union for the default methods (defined in CRAN package generics).
 Bioconductor packages can define specific methods for objects (typically vector-like) not supported by the default methods.

 '''

 union(x, y, ...)

 intersect(x, y, ...)

 setdiff(x, y, ...)

+setequal(x, y, ...)

 '''

-x, y Vector-like objects (typically of the same class, but not necessarily).
+x, yVector-like objects (typically of the same class, but not necessarily).Additional arguments, for use in specific methods.

-See ?base::union for the value returned by the default methods.

-Specific methods defined in Bioconductor packages will typically return an object of the same class as the input objects.
+See ?generics::union in CRAN package generics for the value returned by the default methods.
+Specific methods defined in Bioconductor packages will typically act as endomorphisms, that is, they'll return an object of the same class as the input objects.